Ouyang Xiu: Criticisms

+Ye argued that Ouyang exaggerated Emperor Taizong's accomplishments while ignoring the ideal governance shown by the Three Dynasties.
+He referenced a dialogue from the Analects, where Confucius explained that if names are not correct, instructions would not be followed, leading to failures in affairs.
+Ye pointed out that since the Qin and Han dynasties, there has been a failure to use correct names, leading to misguided instructions and reliance on punishment to control the populace.
+He questioned how rituals and music could prosper in such an environment.
+Ye believed the Han and Tang dynasties should not be commended for their rule because they relied on punishment rather than fixing the use of names for true governance.

 Legacy

 He died in 1072 in present-day Fuyang, Anhui.
 His influence was so great, even opponents like Wang Anshi wrote moving tributes on his behalf.
 Wang referred to him as the greatest literary figure of his age.

 During the Ming dynasty, Li Dongyang, who rose to be the highest official in the Hanlin Academy, was an admirer of Ouyang Xiu, regarding him as "an ideal example of the scholar-official committed to both public service and literary art", and praising his writings for their tranquility and propriety.